IBM/ibm-block-csi-driver/docs/csi_ug_upgrade.md

 - To manually upgrade the CSI (Container Storage Interface) driver from a previous version with GitHub, perform step 1 and step 4 of the [installation procedure](csi_ug_install_operator_github.md) for the latest version.

+  **Note:** In some cases, step 2 may be necessary to perform as well.